Wobbling double sine-Gordon kinks: Conclusion

 \section{Conclusion}

 In this paper, we started with a subset of the double sine-Gordon model that depends on the parameter $R$.
 This model is well-known and coincides with the sine-Gordon model for $R=0$ and in the limit $R\to\infty$.
 The model has at maximum one shape mode in the whole range of parameters, which is important for the appearance of resonance windows.
+The shape mode decays into radiation through the first or higher harmonics depending on the value of the oscillating frequency and is more stable in the latter case.
 Then, we investigated collisions between the kink and antikink in this model.
-The collisions exhibit the familiar fractal structure of resonance windows when the system is far from the integrable limits.
+The collisions exhibit the familiar fractal structure of resonance windows.
+However, it only exists when the system is far from the integrable limits, despite having a shape mode.
+It implies that the existence of a shape mode is not a sufficient condition for the resonance energy exchange mechanism.
 Furthermore, we observed the previously reported non-monotonic critical velocity dependence on $R$.

 Next, we added wobbling to the kink and antikink and studied collisions again.
 We found that the final velocity depends on the wobbling phase in an oscillatory way.
 If the wobbling is in phase in the first collision, we may observe a one-bounce crossing.
-This gives rise to separation after a critical velocity and also to isolated 1-bounce windows, which do not occur in the absence of wobbling.
+This gives rise to separation after a critical velocity and also to isolated one-bounce windows, which do not occur in the absence of wobbling.
 On the other hand, if the wobbling is out of phase, it causes annihilation or the formation of higher-bounce resonance windows.
 This phenomenon is even more pronounced for larger wobbling amplitudes, where we clearly see an alternating structure of these two behaviors.
-This result was found for a wide range of $R$ and is similar to what was reported in \cite{izquierdo2021scattering} for the $\phi^4$ model.
-However, in our case, every bounce corresponds to the kink-antikink crossing instead of reflecting.
-An interesting result is that the one-bounce windows' peak has a simple dependence on the wobbling phase.
-It can be found approximately considering a linear relation between the wobbling amplitude before and after the collision.
+This result is similar to what was reported in \cite{izquierdo2021scattering} for the $\phi^4$ model.
+We found one-bounce windows in the whole range of $R$, which appears as an intricate structure of spines in the reflection region.
+Interestingly, we found that when the wobbling is turned on, the fractal structure is gradually recovered in the region with small and large $R$.